 Forms that Feed Directly Into Web PagesIt is possible (with help from SERC staff) to set up forms such that materials submitted through them can be made to flow directly into web pages (without needing to copy and paste the information manually).
 This involves a fair bit of setup and testing before the form can be used so it is best reserved for cases where large numbers of submissions will be collected and turned into web pages.
-It's also an obvious choices in cases where SERC already has an appropriate form setup to support that particular sort of submission: activity sheets, course description and a few other standard formats.
+It's also an obvious choice in cases where SERC already has an appropriate form setup to support that particular sort of submission: activity sheets, course descriptions and a few other standard formats.
 In those cases the existing setup can be easily replicated in new sites.

 Click at the Bottom of the Submission to Move it into a Web PageOnce a mapping has been set up there will be an option at the bottom of each individual submission to copy that information into a new web page.
 In cases where there is more than one possible destination module there will be a pull-down menu to select the appropriate destination.
 Most material is simply copied from the submission into the page.
-However, any upload files are actually moved from the submission into the module where the new page resides.
+However, any uploaded files are actually moved from the submission into the module where the new page resides.
 This means that after a submission has been 'moved' to a web page, trying to move it again will result in a 2nd page which does not contain any files that were uploaded with the original submission.
 So if a submission needs to be mapped a second time the files will need to be manually moved (downloaded from the original and then reuploaded into the new page).

 After a submission has been moved from the submission queue into a web page a notice will be added to the queue pointing to the web page that was created and the status of the submission will be automatically changed to reflect the move.
 This allows you to track down where particular submissions end up.